-It is the effect of drag force acting against gravitational pull.
-As an objects falls and the speed of the object increases, drag force increases (the force of the liquid or gas the object is moving through pushing back on it increases).
+It is the effect of drag force acting against the gravitational pull.
+As an object falls and the speed of the object increases, drag force increases (the force of the liquid or gas the object is moving through pushing back on it increases).

 What Impacts the Speed at Which an Object Falls?

 The speed an object falls is impacted by a few factors:

 - Time in the air.
 It takes time to reach terminal speed, and the amount of time can be impacted by the other factors below.